 A Gospel Mass in New York usually lasts around two hours, but the program is not set and the duration always depends on the participation of the congregation.
 In any case, the tour only takes you to the Gospel Mass for one hour.

-Avoid inauthentic "commercial" masses
+4. Avoid inauthentic "commercial" Masses

 Frequently asked questions

-What is there to do in Harlem?
+What can you do in Harlem?